 Written by attorney Paris Bolem Lee, over 1 year ago.

 In order to become a US Citizen, a Lawful Permanent Resident will under most circumstances have to apply on the N-400 Form to become one through the naturalization process.
 The form can be... more

-Written by attorney Danielle Nelisse, almost 5 years ago.
+Written by attorney Danielle Nelisse, about 5 years ago.